Harishteja/Parallel-scientific-computing/OpenMP/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact the repository maintainer.

-## License

-This project is open-source and available under the MIT License.

----

-## Contact

-For any questions or suggestions, please feel free to open an issue or contact the repository maintainer.
+For any questions or suggestions, feel free to open an issue or contact me.